mercadopago/devsite-docs/guides/resources/devpanel/devpanel.en.md

 # Developer Panel
 The [Developer Panel](https://mercadopago[FAKER][URL][DOMAIN]/developers/panel) is your application management environment.
 It is automatically created with a user ID for you when you open a Mercado Pago account.

-Applications are nothing more than the different integrations one or more stores have.
-You can create an application for each solution implemented to have everything organized and maintain control to facilitate your management.
+Applications are nothing more than different integrations that one or more stores have.
+You can create an application for each solution implemented, so you have everything organized and maintain control to facilitate your management.

 Each application has a set of credentials and the possibility to configure its notifications.
 Read [Credentials](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/credentials/credentials) and [Webhooks](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/notifications/webhooks) for more information.